 Ingredients: Chopped onions.

 Finally.
 An ingredient list I can get behind.
 Of course, I prefer my veggies organic (locally grown is even better) to avoid pesticides.
 But so far, the onions are your safest bet.
 However, when the rest of the ingredients are packed full of unexpected surprises, you should probably hope for a more substantial silver lining than “chopped onions”.

-So… what’s the verdict about the ingredients of a McDonald’s hamburger?
+So… what’s the verdict about what’s really in a McDonald’s hamburger?

 Well for an ingredient list with 50+ questionable items… I think I’ll pass on the McDonad’s hamburger.
 Forever.
 And before you think I have something against McDonald’s, realize that this list will look very similar for any fast food hamburger.
 So whether you get a quarter pounder or a Big Mac, you can expect a similar level of questionable ingredients.

 Remember, food is what helps your body thrive.
 You need to eat real, healthy foods and sometimes enhance your diet with healthy supplements.
 Feed your body sick food and guess how you’ll end up?
 Sick.

 Ultimately, however, it’s not McDonald’s we should be mad at.
 Nobody is forcing us to eat this garbage.
 What we need is to help educate people and let them know what they are putting in their bodies.
 I think Joel Salatin says it well: